Tips On How To Remove Dog Urine Smells From Carpets

 What I like to also do, is take the carpet outside and beat it from the back to remove any excess baking soda and then give it one final over with the vacuum cleaner.

-Alternatively, If you are strapped for time, simply use a brush to lift as much of the baking soda as possible.
+Alternatively, if you are strapped for time, simply use a brush to lift as much of the baking soda as possible.
+This method is also effective when deep cleaning laminate floors affected by pet accidents.

 The bristles from the bush will get under the fibres and lift up any baking soda trapped underneath.
 Finally give the area a once over with the vacuum cleaner.